Miguel Hernández Agosto: Public service

 From 1960 to 1965, Hernández Agosto served as executive director of the Puerto Rico Lands Authority under Gov. Luis Muñoz Marín, who subsequently appointed him as Secretary of the Puerto Rico Department of Agriculture, a position he also held under the governorship of Roberto Sánchez Vilella.

-In 1970, he entered elective politics as a senator at-large, filling the vacancy created by the resignation of then-Sen. Muñoz Marín.
+In 1970, he entered electoral politics as a senator at-large, filling the vacancy created by the resignation of then-Sen. Muñoz Marín.
 Two years later, he was elected senator for the Popular Democratic Party (PPD).
 One year after his election, he was named vice-president of the Senate.
 Hernández Agosto was reelected in 1976 and appointed as minority speaker.

 In 1981, after being reelected again, Hernández Agosto became the Senate of Puerto Rico's ninth president, a position he held for 12 years.
 In 1993, after the Popular Democratic Party of Puerto Rico's defeat in the 1992 elections, he became again the Senate Minority Leader of his party until 1996.

 Hernández Agosto was president of the Popular Democratic Party from 1978 to 1981, and presided the Committee for the Quincentenary of the discovery of America and Puerto Rico.

 At the national level, Hernández Agosto was affiliated with the Democratic Party.
 After winning a bruising reorganization primary campaign in 1988 against former Governor Carlos Romero Barceló, he became State Chair of the Democratic Party of Puerto Rico, a post he held until 1992.

 Retirement and death

 In his final years, Hernández Agosto was a part-time law professor at the Interamerican University of Puerto Rico School of Law and practiced law.
 In 2008, he chaired then-Gov. Aníbal Acevedo Vilá's unsuccessful reelection campaign.

-Hernández Agosto died on March 18, 2016.
+Hernández Agosto died on March 18, 2016, at age 88.
+He was buried at the Los Angeles Memorial Park Cemetery in Guaynabo, Puerto Rico.
 Gov. Alejandro García Padilla ordered flags to be raised at half-staff for five days in his honor.